 “My games are targeted at a niche strategy wargame market that I know well as a consumer and now as a software developer.
 I use LibGDX and develop using Android Studio.
 By using LibGDX I can produce games in Java that run on PC, Android, and iOS with very little additional work needed between the three of them.”

-Craner released multiple games over a 3-year period using LibGDX and shows us multiple graphs where he breaks down his financial return.
+Craner released multiple games over 3 years using LibGDX and shows us multiple graphs where he breaks down his financial return.
 One thing he doesn’t have to worry about is paying for the engine and the license.

 Imagine if Craner had to shell out the license fee and costly texture packs?
 Sometimes, this could make a huge difference, especially for new developers.